liuruomeng/liuruomeng.github.io/index.md

 <!-- #### Party media preference in China

-The first research investigates the “demand” of party media in China by empirical evidence.
+The first research investigates the "demand" of party media in China by empirical evidence.
 Government-controlled media outlets take a key position in the media landscape in authoritarian  political regimes (Simnov, 2022).
-Chinese scholars have reviewed the supply side of the resurgence of Chinese party media - party media’s strategies (Kecheng Fang, 2016), state-preneurship journalism innovation (Kecheng Fang and Repnikova, 2022) and Chinese news group system (Haiyan Wang, 2019).
-This paper took the demand perspective to fix the gap that remained, by variable analysis of people’s psychological concepts.
-We developed the concept of “relational trust”( guanxi trust) in the context of communication.
-Following the cultural explanation “ the differential mode of association” proposed by Xiaotong Fei, Zhai used this concept to illustrate how Chinese people strategically and emotionally build and maintain mutual trust.
+Chinese scholars have reviewed the supply side of the resurgence of Chinese party media - party media's strategies (Kecheng Fang, 2016), state-preneurship journalism innovation (Kecheng Fang and Repnikova, 2022) and Chinese news group system (Haiyan Wang, 2019).
+This paper took the demand perspective to fix the gap that remained, by variable analysis of people's psychological concepts.
+We developed the concept of "relational trust"( guanxi trust) in the context of communication.
+Following the cultural explanation " the differential mode of association" proposed by Xiaotong Fei, Zhai used this concept to illustrate how Chinese people strategically and emotionally build and maintain mutual trust.
 Using survey data and mediation models, this paper finds that positive affective perception and negative affective perception play different roles in the mechanical process.
 Additionally, we argued that media outlet and the concepts (e.g. media trust)where based ought to be in continuous measurement (Strömbäck Jesper, 2020), in time and spatial way.
 * Working Paper: Ruomeng Liu, Qinuo Yang, Wen Wang and Xuwei Yang.
-“Examining the Impact of Relational Trust on Preferential Use of Party Media in China: Based on a Mediating Effect Model of Affective Perception.” ([pdf](/assets/Examining_the_Impact_of_Relational_Trust_on_Preferential_Use_of_Party_Media__Based_on_a_Mediating_Effect_Model_of_Affective_Perception.pdf))
+"Examining the Impact of Relational Trust on Preferential Use of Party Media in China: Based on a Mediating Effect Model of Affective Perception." ([pdf](/assets/pdfs/Examining_the_Impact_of_Relational_Trust_on_Preferential_Use_of_Party_Media__Based_on_a_Mediating_Effect_Model_of_Affective_Perception.pdf))

 ##### keywords: authoritarian political communication, digital journalism, cultural-psychology -->